-- GOAL: completion of an appropriate master’s degree which includes the required courses for board certification.
+- GOAL: Completion of an appropriate master’s degree which includes the required courses for board certification.

-- GOAL: development of clinical preventive medicine skills to provide evidence-based population health and public health screening and interventions aimed at primary, secondary and tertiary prevention.
+- GOAL: Development of clinical preventive medicine skills to provide evidence-based population health and public health screening and interventions aimed at primary, secondary and tertiary prevention.

-- GOAL: participation in public health or population health research and presentation of the results of that research.
+- GOAL: Substantive participation in public health or population health research and presentation of the results of that research.

 Year 1: The Academic Phase

 The first year of the program is largely devoted to academic coursework for the Master of Public Health (MPH) in Epidemiology.
 Residents will also pursue clinical experiences in Occupational Health, Preventive Medicine (Veterans’ Administration), Adolescent Health, Behavioral Health and Addiction Medicine, and clinical work at the Health Department.
 The program places an emphasis on Lifestyle Medicine as an evidence-based approach to prevention and mitigation of chronic disease, through didactics sessions and clinical experiences.